Accio/AMIDD/docs/README.md

 ## Assessment

-The final note is given by participation including in-class quizzes (30%), offline activities (40%), and a collaboration challenge in the final session (30%).
+The final note is given by participation including in-class quizzes (taking place randomly through out the semester, 30%), offline activities (announced in each lecture, 40%), and a collaboration challenge in the final session
+(30%).

 ## Syllabus